 - Hybrid features involve color features and texture descriptors

 - Neural Network classifier

 - Better efficiency and less sensitive to noise

 - High accuracy

 - 4 GB of RAM

 Colour Space Conversion

-- The use of color in image processing is prompted with the useful resource of number one factors.
+- The use of color in image processing is prompted by the useful resource of the number one factor.
 First, shade is a powerful descriptor that frequently simplifies object identity and extraction from a scene.
 Second, human beings can determine plenty of shade solar shades and intensities, in comparison to approximately only two dozen sun sunglasses of gray.
 This 2d aspect is especially important in manual photo assessment.

 The ABCDE Rule of skin cancer is an easy-to-remember system for determining whether a mole or growth may be cancerous.
 They describe the physical condition and/or progression of any skin abnormality that would suggest the development of a malignancy.

 - B for Border